 - Projected Growth Rate: 14%

 - Working primarily in elementary and secondary schools, instructional coordinators assess student test scores and institutional standards to develop appropriate curriculum content.
 They analyze textbooks, technologies, and educational materials.
 Instructional coordinators also design courses and recommend media.
 Instructional coordinators who work in public schools usually hold a master’s degree.

 - Projected Growth Rate: 11%

 Source: Bureau of Labor Statistics

-Accreditation for Online Master’s in Library Information Science Degrees
+How Are Online Master’s in Library Information Science Degrees Accredited?

 Once you’ve decided to pursue a master’s in library science online, it’s important to get your degree from an accredited institution.
 Accreditation is a quality control process, granted by organizations known as accrediting bodies, to ensure that colleges and universities maintain certain academic and ethical standards.
 Schools may be regionally or nationally accredited, depending on the organization assessing them.
 Public nonprofit universities and colleges usually receive regional accreditation, while for–profit vocational schools often receive national accreditation.
 Individual programs may also receive field–specific accreditation.
 For example, many master of library science online programs are accredited by the ALA.

 Students should attend a school with regional accreditation for several reasons.
 Typically, credits earned from regionally accredited colleges transfer easily between institutions, while those from nationally accredited schools do not.
 Regional accreditation is also viewed as more prestigious, since it requires higher standards and a longer process.
 Many employers prefer to hire candidates who earned a master of library science degree online from a regionally accredited school.

 Professional Organizations for Library Information Science